StackVista/stackstate-docs/setup/agent/windows.md

 # Windows

+{% hint style="info" %}
+**StackState Agent V2**
+{% endhint %}

 ## Overview

-The StackState Agent can be installed on Windows systems .
+StackState Agent V2 can be installed on Windows systems .
 The Agent collects data from the host where it is running and can be configured to integrate with external systems.
 Retrieved data is pushed to StackState via the [StackState Agent StackPack](/stackpacks/integrations/agent.md).
 For details of the data retrieved and available integrations, see the [StackPack integration documentation](/stackpacks/integrations).

 ## Setup

 ### Supported Windows versions

-The StackState Agent is supported to run on the following Windows versions with 64bit architecture:
+StackState Agent V2 is supported to run on the following Windows versions with 64bit architecture:

 | OS | Release | Network Tracer| Notes|
 |:---|:---|:---|:---|